FIGBERT/figbert.com/content/posts/ghostty-is-coming.md

 +++
 title = "Contra Shipping in Public" date = 2024-10-23
+updated = 2025-01-12
 [extra]
 type = "link"
 link = "https://mitchellh.com/writing/ghostty-is-coming"
 +++

+Mitchell Hashimoto, announcing the release of his new terminal emulator:

 > ...I am nostalgic for the days when software was released when it was
 > ready.
 I like to imagine that if stores like CompUSA still existed,